rockNroll87q/cerebrum7t/results.md

 # Results

-In this page, there are results of our method with data from two different sites and different settings: training and testing on Glasgow data and a fine tuning experiment on AHEAD data.
+In this page, there are results of our method with data from two different sites and settings: 1. training and testing on Glasgow data and a 2. fine tuning experiment on AHEAD data.

 <hr>
 ## Glasgow